Kate Kim

 What sparked your interest in journalism?

-Honestly, I really like to write stories.
-I'm good at writing informational essays.
-So, I'm interested in journalism.
-I can use that as one of my talents in high school.
+Honestly, I like to write stories.
+I’m good at writing informational essays.
+I’m interested in journalism, and I can use that as one of my talents in high school.

 What subjects would you want to explore in journalism?
 What are you hoping to learn from that?

-I want to write about different news happenings at school.
-Maybe not [about] sports like, “Oh!
+I want to write about the different news happenings at school.
+Maybe not covering sports like, “Oh!
 Blah, blah, blah.
 This team won a game today!”
-I don't think I'm very good at that.
-I'm better at writing, “Oh!
-This club did this, and it's so cool!”
+I don’t think I’m very good at that.
+I’m better at writing, “Oh!
+This club did this.
+It’s so cool!”
 I’m going to be a part of the school newspaper.

 Would it be something that you want to pursue professionally?

-I think of it more as a hobby, but I think it’s one of the things I can do very well.
+I think of it more as a hobby, but it’s one of the things I can do very well.